AtsushiSakai/PythonRobotics/docs/modules/4_slam/FastSLAM1/FastSLAM1_main.rst

 3- Resampling
 ~~~~~~~~~~~~~

-In the reseampling steps a new set of particles are chosen from the old
+In the resampling steps a new set of particles are chosen from the old
 set.
 This is done according to the weight of each particle.

 The figure shows 100 particles distributed uniformly between [-0.5, 0.5]